 bring it.
 We have a limited number of weed eaters to use.
 Gas and string are supplied...
 ALL WE NEED IS YOUR TIME!

 This is a men’s servant-leadership group.
 The group discusses how to be a better man, father, husband, worker, citizen through fellowship, study of Church teaching, and presentations.
-That Man is You usually meets weekly, 5:30 a.m.
-Friday mornings, September through April.
+Kapaun's Men usually meets weekly, 5:30 a.m.
+Friday mornings, September through April in the high school auditorium.

 Organizes and hosts parish-wide events to celebrate community and educate about the Catholic Faith.